rtomayko/rpg/README.md

 (the .git/refs and .git/objects hierarchies, especially) informed much of rpg's package database design.

-COPYING
+Copying
 -------

-Copyright (c) 2010 by Ryan Tomayko <tomayko.com/about>
+Copyright (c) 2010 by Ryan Tomayko <http://tomayko.com/about>

 This is Free Software distributed under the terms of the MIT license.
-See the COPYING file for license rights and limitations.
+See the `COPYING` file for license rights and limitations.